Hulk Hogan: Other

 In October 2007, Hogan transferred all trademarks referring to himself to his liability company named Hogan Holdings Limited.
 The trademarks include Hulk Hogan, "Hollywood" Hulk Hogan, Hulkster, Hogan Knows Grillin, Hulkamania.com, and Hulkapedia.com.
 In April 2008, Hogan announced that he would license Gameloft to create a Hulkamania Wrestling video game for mobile phones.
 In 2010, Hogan starred alongside Troy Aikman in commercials for Rent-A-Center.
 On March 24, 2011, Hogan made an appearance on American Idol, surprising Paul McDonald and James Durbin, who were both wrestling fans.
 On October 15, 2010, Endemol Games UK announced Hulk Hogan's Hulkamania, an online gambling game featuring video footage of Hogan.

 In October 2013, Hogan partnered with Tech Assets, Inc. to open a web hosting service called Hostamania.
 A commercial video promoting the service featured Hogan parodying Jean-Claude Van Damme's GoDaddy.com commercials and Miley Cyrus' "Wrecking Ball" music video.
 Hogan became a distributor for multi-level marketing company ViSalus Sciences after looking for business opportunities outside of wrestling.
 Hogan supported the American Diabetes Association.
 In 2019, it was announced that Chris Hemsworth would portray Hogan in a biopic, directed by Todd Phillips.
 However, plans for the film had been scrapped by 2024.

-Hogan co-founded Real American Freestyle in April 2025, and he served as the promotion's commissioner.
+Hogan co-founded Real American Freestyle (RAF) with Chad Bronstein and Terri Francis in April 2025, and he served as the promotion's commissioner.